🩺 Affordable Private Healthcare

 Strep A Symptoms

 The symptoms may vary depending on the type and severity of the infection.
-Strep throat, one of the most common strep A infections, is characterized by a sore throat, difficulty swallowing, and swollen tonsils.
+Strep throat, one of the most common strep A infections, is characterised by a sore throat, difficulty swallowing, and swollen tonsils.

 Other symptoms may include fever, headache, and fatigue.

 Strep A infections can also manifest as skin infections, such as impetigo or cellulitis.
-Impetigo is characterized by red sores that rupture and develop a honey-coloured crust, while cellulitis causes skin redness, warmth, and swelling.
+Impetigo is characterised by red sores that rupture and develop a honey-coloured crust, while cellulitis causes skin redness, warmth, and swelling.

 Treatment

 Prompt treatment is crucial to prevent complications and reduce the spread of the bacteria.
 Antibiotics are the primary treatment option for strep A, and the choice of antibiotic depends on the type and severity of the infection.
-In cases of strep throat, oral antibiotics such as penicillin or amoxicillin are commonly prescribed, usually for 10 days.
+In cases of strep throat, oral antibiotics such as penicillin or amoxicillin are commonly prescribed, typically for 10 days.

 Prevention